-Someone has rightly said that when we speak a person’s name we call that one into existence.
-For example, we can go an entire day without someone mentioning our name.
-No one has recognized that we are even alive.
-Does that mean that we do not exist?
-No. It means that we have not been “called into existence” or “recognized”.
-We have been “overlooked” so to speak.
+Someone has rightly said that when someone speaks our name, we are “called into existence.”
+So, here’s a question: If we go an entire day without someone mentioning our name, do we exist?
+Or, if no one has recognized us, does that mean we are not alive?
+Not at all!
+It means that we “have not been recognized.”
+We have been “overlooked.”

-David began Psalm 18 by recognizing God and proclaiming his love for his Lord: “I love You, Lord, my strength!”
-This simple statement quickly describes David’s dependence on God, his intimate relationship with God and his devotion to God.
-God, David said, was the source of his strength.
+David began Psalm 18 by recognizing God and proclaiming his love for his Lord: “I love you, Lord, you are my strength!”
+This simple statement quickly describes David’s dependence on God, his intimate relationship with God, and his devotion to God.
+God, David said, “is the source of my strength.”
 Whatever he did was done through the strength that God gave him.
-And He received that strength when he called God “into existence.”

-Often we think of “strength” as our ability to “lift” something or “endure” something as an athlete does in a contest.
-But David was not thinking of that type of strength.
-He goes on to describe his Lord as a rock, a fortress, a deliverer, a shield, his strength and the horn of his salvation.
-All of these words that describe God come from a military setting and help us to see that David, in this psalm, saw God as the One who protected him and made him the victor in all of his battles.
-They are “in His name.”
+Often we think of “strength” as our ability to lift something or endure something as an athlete does in a contest.
+David was not thinking of that type of strength.
+But, he does go on to describe that strength: his Lord “is a rock, a fortress, a deliverer, a shield, his strength and the horn of his salvation.”
+All of these words that describe God come from a military setting and help us to see that David, in this Psalm, saw God as the One who protected him and made him the victor in all of his battles.

 When David called on God, something happened: he was delivered or saved from all of his enemies.
 That also happens when we call on the Lord.
 “Everyone,” the Bible says, “who calls on the name of the Lord will be saved.”
 Call on Him now to be delivered and saved!